fabiofabrizi/pands-project/README.md

 - *'Iris Versicolor'* would have an estimation error of 4% (2/50 x 100) as 2 samples are over 1.7cm.
 - *'Iris Virginica'* would have an estimation error of 10% (5/50 x 100) as 5 samples are less than  1.7cm.

-Note that these errors would only occur for petal width measurements between 1.4 and 1.8 respectively as above or below these values there would be no errors distinguishing between the three species.
+Note that these errors would only occur for *petal width* measurements between 1.4 and 1.8 respectively as above or below these values there would be no errors distinguishing between the three species.
+Also note that in real life, measurement error would have to be taken into consideration because the botanist/researcher/etc would be measuring the petal width in millimetres (mm).

 As a result of the analysis above a formula can be reached with regarding to categorising the three species based on *petal width*:
 [1] If 0.1 > 'petal width' < 0.6 then the iris species is *'Iris Setosa'*